lynceuslq/NextStepPredict/README.md

-This repo conatisn python modules of NextStepPredict and example jupyter notebook to run the anslysis.
+This repo contains python modules of NextStepPredict and example jupyter notebook to run the anslysis.